EthanGreatorex/Cosmo-Chat-Bot/README.md

 ## 📦Packages Used📦
 - Streamlit; this is used for the UI
 - Groq; used for accessing the AI models using an API
-- pytube; for extracting the ID from a Youtube video
 - requests; used for fetching websit HTML & Markdown
-- youtube_transcript_api; this fetches the transcript for a given Youtube ID
 - PyMuPDF; used to convert a pdf document into text

 ## 🧠Logic Flow🧠